 Availability Of Filter Replacements

 Most common filter brands have replacements that can be ordered on Amazon with ease.
 Buying an odd brand or a pump that has really expensive filters might not be the best idea.

 Some filters make claims about how long they last but I say if it sounds too good to be true or the price reflects that, then watch out.

 Where is your filter manufactured?

-As a prepper I have a hard time trusting some products made in foreign locations.
-There have been far too many reports of shoddy workmanship as well as outright putting harmful substances in manufactured goods or foods.
+As a prepper, I have a hard time trusting some products made in foreign locations.
+There have been far too many reports of shoddy workmanship as well as outright putting harmful chemicals in manufactured goods or foods.

 If the price of your filter seems too good to be true, check where it was made.